ericabouaf/aws-swf/README.md

       --taskStartToCloseTimeout       taskStartToCloseTimeout in seconds                              [default: "1800"]
       --childPolicy                   childPolicy                                                     [default: "TERMINATE"]
       --tag                           tag to add to this workflow execution.
 Can have multiple.

+Examples :

+    # Start a hello-workflow on the default domain and tasklist
+    $ swf-start hello-workflow

+    # Start a hello-workflow on another domain and tasklist
+    $ swf-start hello-workflow -d my-domain-name -t hello-tasklist

 ## Library Usage